ihebhamdi/SafeNet/README.md

 # SafeNet
-SOAR solution for SOC:
-- Objective
-Configuring a SOAR (Security Orchestration, Automation, and Response) solution for an SOC
+SOAR solution for SOC: Configuring a SOAR (Security Orchestration, Automation, and Response) solution for an SOC
-- Goals:

 - Deployment and administration of an IT infrastructure Web server: ApacheWS